munkybutt/SkinPlusPlus/README.md

 PySkinData is a c++ struct containing the above data, exposed to python as the SkinData class.
 This struct allows the data to be typed correctly rather than all typed as floats.
 On the c++ side, the data is stored in Eigen matrices.
 On the Python side, the data is exposed via Pybind11 as numpy arrays.

+Due to the relationship between Eigen and Pybind11, there is no performance hit when passing arrays to and from c++.

+🔥 It is fast 🔥

-It also provides a friendly interface to the raw data in the form of the following properties:
+It also provides a simple interface to the raw data in the form of the following properties:
 - SkinData.weights
 - SkinData.bone_ids
 - SkinData.positions